N.C. State sets school record for number of players drafted

 April 28, 2018

 N.C.
-State's offiensive touchdown machine Jaylen Samuels had to wait all the way until the 28th pick of the fifth round (165th overall) to hear his name called.
+State's offensive touchdown machine Jaylen Samuels had to wait all the way until the 28th pick of the fifth round (165th overall) to hear his name called.

 The Steelers took Samuels, adding versatile firepower to their already explosive offense.